Skip to content

 Grep is textual.
 Language servers are per-file.
 Embeddings are lossy.
 None of them answer the questions an agent needs answered before it writes a diff: what breaks if I change this, what depends on this, and where does this data flow.

 OpenCodeHub parses your repository with tree-sitter (15 GA languages, plus SCIP indexers for TypeScript, Python, Go, Rust, and Java), resolves imports and inheritance, and materialises a typed symbol graph.
 That graph is stored in LadybugDB, a graph-native database, with DuckDB carrying the temporal sibling (cochanges and the symbol-summary cache).
-DuckDB also serves as a single-file fallback for environments where the @ladybugdb/core binding cannot load.
+Both tiers are always present — there is no backend toggle, and a failure to load the @ladybugdb/core binding aborts the operation rather than falling back.
 BM25 lexical search and filter-aware HNSW vector search sit on the same store.
 A local MCP server exposes the graph to any agent that speaks Model Context Protocol.

 Clustering, execution-flow tracing, and blast-radius analysis all happen once at index time.
 Agents get complete relational context in one tool call, not ten round-trips.